 Dog treats are an easy way to leave clusters of dinosaur bones lying around, alternatively use the recipe for bread bones from the food section above (pictured below).

-If your budget permits there are some great dinosaur stand ups available (or use inflatable dinosaurs if your on a budget) to dress the party.
+If your budget permits there are some great dinosaur stand ups available from supplier 2 (or use inflatable dinosaurs if your on a budget) to dress the party.
 Kids will love these and play with them long after the party—or you can use them to decorate their bedrooms.
 When arranging stand ups, these work best when blended in with some plants or poking out of bushes if your party is in the garden.

 If you've found these Dinosaur Party Ideas useful please help me to promote this site by sharing this page with others.
 Just click on the Facebook or Twitter buttons below.